Boosting galactic outflows with enhanced resolution: Numerical setup

 However, the cooling length of gas escaping the galaxy can be much smaller and is either marginally or under-resolved by the quickly degrading resolution (Figure~\ref{fig:examplecoolinglength}).
 To remedy to this issue, we store the net cooling rate $\Lambda_{\text{net}}$ obtained at each simulation timestep by the non-equilibrium solver and compute

-for each gas cell, where $P_{\text{th}}$ and $\rho$ are the thermal gas pressure and density used to define the isothermal sound speed. $\Lambda$ and $\lcool$ can be positive or negative if gas is cooling or heating.
+for each gas cell.
+Here, $P_{\text{th}}$ and $\rho$ are the thermal gas pressure and density used to define the isothermal sound speed.
+The cooling time, $t_{\text{cool}}$, is defined as the internal energy of the gas divided the net cooling rate $\Lambda_{\text{net}}$, with $\mu$ the mean molecular weight (mean mass per particle in units of the proton mass), and $\Lambda_{\text{net}}$ in units of $\text{erg} \, \text{s}^{-1}\, \cmcube$ (see \citealt{Sutherland1993}, eq 52 to 56 for definitions).
+When computing $\lcool$ through Equation~\ref{eq:clength}, we use the self-consistent $\mu$, $\Lambda_{\text{net}}$, $T$ and $\rho$ computed internally by the non-equilibrium thermochemistry and hydrodynamical solvers. $\Lambda_{\text{net}}$ and $\lcool$ can be positive or negative depending on whether the gas is cooling or heating.

 We then implement an additional refinement criterion, splitting gas cells in 8 where $\lcool$ is positive (i.e. only cooling gas) and unresolved by at least $\lcool / (N_{\text{cells}} \, \Delta x) < 1$, where $\Delta x$ is the spatial resolution at a given level of the mesh hierarchy.
 We allow $N_{\text{cells}}$ to take different values at different levels along the mesh hierarchy.